 San Cassiano is a relatively unknown ski resort to British travellers, but it can be seen as one of the best in the Dolomites.
 The ski resort sits perfectly between La Villa and Cortina.
 With access to the Alta Badia ski region via the Piz Sorega gondola.

 Located in South Tyrol and only 90 minutes from Innsbruck airport, Val Gardena is a brilliantly connected ski resort.
-With access to the Dolomiti Superski area and also apart of the Sella Ronda ski circuit, it is one of the best ski resorts in the Dolomites for those wanting to cover terrain.
+Val Gardena has access to both the Dolomiti Superski area and the Sella Ronda ski circuit.

 The ski resort is home to state-of-the-art lift facilities meaning you’ll be on and off the chairlift in no time.
 Winter sports champions love to spend their free time carving up the perfectly kept and pristine slopes in Val Gardena.